rluzzatt/AfimilkTask/README.md

 - **Description and Output**: The demo’s behavior and outputs are shown directly in the server process console.

 ### 3. **Manual Run**
 To manually register new jobs, use the `register` API (with swagger, postman etc..).
-Here’s an sample request body you can modify:
+Here’s a sample request body you can copy/modify/run:

 #### Job Registration Request Example:
 ```json